ruffoa/Compilers-PT_Pascal/CordyTests/SemanticOutput.md

 -------------------------
 ```
 % value emitted 95 !== % value emitted 98 on line 138 of mprimes.pt
+% value emitted 181 !== % value emitted 184 on line 228 of mprimes.pt
-% value emitted 254 !== % value emitted 252 on line 305 of mprimes.pt
+% value emitted 251 !== % value emitted 252 on line 305 of mprimes.pt
+% value emitted 151 !== % value emitted 154 on line 316 of mprimes.pt
-% value emitted 397 !== % value emitted 391 on line 483 of mprimes.pt
+% value emitted 394 !== % value emitted 391 on line 483 of mprimes.pt

 ```
 end file